bdefner/tasks-and-treats-backend/moonshiner-coding-challenge_README.md

 1. - **In the frontend**, I added some elements and styles to the component ChallengeItem.js: A field to display the inviteToken and a Button to trigger sharing.
 When pressed, a link to the app (on expo) and a text containing the inviteToken is passed.
 1. - On signup, I created a new screen which appears after creating the user account.
 There the new user get's asked "How did you hear about this app" and get's to choose "Invited by a friend".
 If that option gets chosen, the user get's asked for the "invitation code" (= inviteToken), which she/he can paste inside.
 Then, the token gets fetched to the api endpoint /usepromotion as described above.
 If valid, the new user sees a message "<username of userB> received 10 stars!" while a Lottie animation is played and the current available challenges gets fetched from the backend.

-### Code snips corresponding to the pseudo code above
+### Code snips corresponding to the description above

 1 - In postgreSQL: create table user with invite_token